rdok/7dtd_immersive_tool_belt/readme.md

 ## Changelog
 #### v1.0.0 - 04 Aug 2024
 - Hide tool belt when backpack is closed.
-- Enable tool belt when backpack is closed.
+- Enable tool belt when backpack is opened.

 ## Recommended Mods
 > These mods have been manually verified for compatibility, though my gameplay.
 They all are in the spirit of less is more.